…And Other Comments on Spammers and Hackers

 - I pretty much ignore all webmaster e-mails.
 There’s so much spam, I’d probably miss seeing any real e-mail

 - I don’t dare activate the Bulletin Board Forums, to avoid one more source of spammers

 - No one can submit genealogy info other than through an e-mail, which I probably wouldn’t notice due to all the spam

 I’m resigned to being hacked on a regular basis, and can only hope the SOBs don’t spend too much time mucking around when they do hack me.

 So you’all need to excuse me for feeling irritated by spammers and hackers now.
 I’d call these people slime, except actual slime mold can’t help being what it is, and these people could.
 Calling them slime would be libelous to the mold-type slime.

 As far as hackers go, I need to tell these cretins to go get a life.
 Hacking the CIA’s website might give them bragging rights.
-Hacking into Bank of America’s website might gain them lots of lucrative account numbers.
+Perhaps hacking into the Bank of America’s website might gain them lots of lucrative account numbers?
 Hacking into a family website operating on free software with a nominal dozen daily hits gains them…?